 Is the AUDGBP rising?

-Hard to tell.
-The Aussie dollar is relatively less weak than the GBP, which makes the rate slightly higher, but both currencies are falling.
+Yes.
+The Aussie dollar is relatively stronger than the GBP, which makes the rate go higher.
 There are many factors that influence this relationship, but here are some of the main ones:

 - Australian dollar currency (USD): When the AUD rises, the GBP falls.
 This is because the AUDGBP is a currency pair.
-The Australian dollar has been falling relatively less than the British Pound since the beginning of 2019.
+The Australian dollar is on a rising trend compared to the British Pound, which is staying low.

 - Brexit: The UK is in a period of uncertainty while Brexit is being finalised.
+This year it has been delayed due to coronavirus, but the UK is hopeful of a deal sooner rather than later.
 A Brexit deal is important for trade, with EU being the UK largest trading partner.
-Prime Minister Boris Johnson has been pushing for a 'no deal Brexit' which is negative for trade.
-Greater uncertainty leads to a weaker GBP relative to the Australian dollar.
+The more this drags on, the greater uncertainty and the weaker the pound.

 How do I forecast the AUDGBP exchange rate?